bastazini/species_habitat_interactions/README.md

 ```

 After getting the trait values, we can start the trait space analyses
-based on the partites B and C (fish in our empirical data).
-First we
+based on the Partites B and C. First we will calculate the distances
-will calculate the distances between species based on their traits, and
+between species based on their traits, and run one ordination analysis
-run one ordination analysis (Principal Coordinate Analysis, ‘dudi.pco’
+(Principal Coordinate Analysis, ‘dudi.pco’ function of the package
-function of the package *ade4*) to summarize these distances into
+*ade4*) to summarize these distances into different vectors.
+I will use
-different vectors.
-I will use the Gower distance (package *cluster*) as
+the Gower distance (package *cluster*) as it enables to handle with
-it enables to handle with several trait types if one needs to
+several trait types if one needs to (continuous, categorical, binary
-(continuous, categorical, binary traits).
+traits).

 ``` r
 # trait distance matrix (gower)